ricardodpcosta/ricardodpcosta.github.io/research/fabrication.md

 <p style="margin-bottom:1cm;"></p>

-This investigation forms part of the doctoral thesis project of \[[R. Ribeiro](https://ricardodpcosta.github.io/activities.html#supervised-theses)] (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal).
+This investigation forms part of the doctoral thesis project of \[[J. Castr0, 2025](https://ricardodpcosta.github.io/activities.html#supervised-theses)] (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal).